Uprooted (novel): Synopsis

 Kasia is captured by creatures from the Wood.
-Knowing that no one returns from it alive, the Dragon writes her off as dead.
-Agnieszka uses her magic to locate Kasia, half-entombed in a tree that is consuming her, and to extract her.
+Knowing that no one returns from the Wood alive, the Dragon writes her off as dead.
+Agnieszka uses her magic to locate Kasia, half-entombed in a tree that is consuming her, and rescues her.
 However, the Wood has corrupted Kasia, and the Dragon tells Agnieszka that her friend must be killed.
-He agrees to put off the execution, and Agnieszka uses a summoning spell to see if there is anything of Kasia still left in her now immensely strong tree-body.
-She and the Dragon combine their magic and free Kasia's mind.
+He agrees to put off the execution so that Agniezka can research a cure.
+When Agnieszka and the Dragon combine their magic in a summoning spell to see if there is anything of Kasia still left in her now immensely strong tree-body, they manage to free Kasia from the Wood's hold.

-News of Kasia brings Prince Marek and his wizard, the Falcon, to the Dragon's tower.
+News of Kasia's purification brings Prince Marek and his wizard, the Falcon, to the Dragon's tower.
 Once they realize that Kasia is no longer under the Wood's spell, they order the Dragon to retrieve the Prince's mother, who ran away twenty years earlier.
 They and thirty soldiers go into the Wood.
 Walkers and Mantises slaughter the troops, but the party frees the comatose Queen.
 The Dragon wants to destroy the weakened Wood once and for all, but the Prince takes his mother and Kasia back to court to prove they are free of the Wood's corruption.
 Agnieszka goes with them to testify.
 She gains certification as a witch, but things quickly go awry.
 The Queen speaks at her trial to blame Rosya, the rival state to Polnya.
 A wizard is transformed into a hideous creature which kills the King before being slain.
 The Queen manipulates her oldest son into going to war against Rosya, where he is killed; traitor soldiers murder the Crown Prince's wife, intending to kill his children as well.
 Instead, Agnieszka and Kasia grab the children and flee to the Dragon's tower.
 The Dragon has been joined by a baron and his soldiers.
 The Queen, Marek, and the Falcon arrive at the Dragon's tower and fight a battle.
 Just before the Queen can kill her grandchildren, Agnieszka sees in a vision that the Queen is inhabited by the Wood Queen.
 Kasia fails to kill the Queen.